-Throughout my career, first at EPA’s Office of Transportation and Air Quality and now with ERG’s mobile sources group, the best part of my work has been helping others—for example, by analyzing available data (which never seem to be ideal), explaining the results to technical and non-technical audiences in ways they can readily understand, and providing options for moving forward.
+Throughout my career, first at EPA’s Office of Transportation and Air Quality and now with ERG’s clean transportation group, the best part of my work has been helping others—for example, by analyzing available data (which never seem to be ideal), explaining the results to technical and non-technical audiences in ways they can readily understand, and providing options for moving forward.
 It also seems to help if I try to listen more than I talk, not to take myself too seriously, and share a few laughs along the way.

 For more than 25 years, Dr. Jim Lindner has helped shape successful automotive emission control strategies used by state and federal agencies to keep our air clean.
 Jim launched his career at the U.S. Environmental Protection Agency’s Office of Transportation and Air Quality in Ann Arbor, Michigan, where he worked for 18 years to improve vehicle testing programs and fine-tune innovative fuel and engine technology.
 At OTAQ, Jim developed guidance for states implementing vehicle inspection and maintenance programs and using remote sensing and other tests to evaluate program effectiveness.